-Ya‘akov (Hebrew), Jacob, James (English), Yakub, Yakobus (Indonesian) are the names that refer to the following figure we will talk about here.
-He was born as a second child and was called Ya’akov because he was born holding the heel of his twin, Eisav (or Esau) which was born earlier than him.
-So the meaning of the name Ya’akov is a follower.
-However, akev, the word from which Ya’akov was derived has a broad meaning including substitute, supplants (or to tackle to replace), and deceive.
-Esau and Jacob’s parents were Isaac and Rebekah.
+Ya‘akov (Hebrew), Jacob, James (English), Yakub, Yakobus (Indonesian) are names that refer to the figure we will discuss here.
+He was born as the second child and was called Ya’akov because he was born holding the heel of his twin, Eisav (or Esau), who was born earlier.
+The name Ya’akov means “follower,” but the word akev, from which Ya’akov was derived, has a broader meaning, including “substitute,” “supplant” (or “to tackle to replace”), and “deceive.”
+Isaac and Rebekah were Esau and Jacob’s parents.

 CJB is Complete Jewish Bible.